 The devastating flash flood claimed 58 lives and left 9 others missing in the village of 37 households with 158 residents.

-Ngoc Lan is among dozens of orphans who lost either moms or dads or both in the disaster.
+Lan is among dozens of orphans who lost either moms or dads or both in the disaster.

 Nguyen Xuan Khang, Chairman of the Marrie Currie School System in Hanoi, said Ngoc Lan represents "the unfortunate children of the sorrowful Nu Village" as she lost her parents and two older brothers.
 To help ease the grief caused to the villagers, the school's founder and teacher will provide financial support to the village’s 22 children, aged from 3 to 17, until they reach the age of 18.

-In the devastation of Typhoon Yagi, 59 teachers and schoolchildren lost their lives among total 345 people dead or missing.
+In the devastation of Typhoon Yagi, 59 teachers and schoolchildren lost their lives among the total of 345 people dead or missing.
 The typhoon also destroyed more than 41,000 textbooks and caused VND1.2 trillion ($47.2 million) in losses to the education sector.

 Ahead of the typhoon, downpours were recorded in central Vietnam.
 It forced Minister of Education and Training Nguyen Kim Son to urge schools in the region not to start the new academic year if it was accompanied by bad weather forecasts.